Key Points

 that’s generally higher than that of bank deposits, which

-unlike money market funds, are FDIC-insured.1
+unlike money market funds, are FDIC-insured.1 - Global and international

-can help diversify your assets into a wide array of
+funds can help diversify your assets into a wide array of

 foreign stocks and bonds.
 The difference between the two groups is